Eligibility

 Letter of Intent

 The student or the student’s parent must inform the student's school district by April 1 of the student’s intent to participate in the program during the following school year.
 Any student who fails to provide the notification by the required date may not participate in the program during the following school year without the written consent of the school district's superintendent.
-Letter of intent forms can be downloaded from the Ohio Department of Higher Education website.
+Letter of intent forms can be downloaded from Ohio Department of Higher Education.

 Nonpublic and Home-Schooled Students